-Seattle Port Commission’s most contested race draws two who think alike, differ in endorsements
+Biggest difference between 2 Seattle Port Commission candidates may be who’s backing them

-The four candidates vying for two open seats on Seattle’s port commission have a lot in common.
+The four candidates vying for two open seats on Seattle’s Port Commission have a lot in common.

 All describe themselves as ardent conservationists, anxious to reduce the Port’s carbon footprint, especially around cruising.
 They hope to tackle long lines and traffic at the airport.
 They want to address concerns about airplane noise.

-And they pledge to continue to improve transparency and accountability at the port, which has the power to levy small tax increases without voter approval and is spending $1.4 billion this year.
+And they pledge to continue to improve transparency and accountability at the Port, which has the power to levy small tax increases without voter approval and is spending $1.4 billion this year.

 Only one of the races is competitive: Vying for Position 2, former Bellevue mayor and city councilmember Grant Degginger is facing off against relative newcomer Sam Cho, the owner of an export business and a former legislative assistant to State Sen. Bob Hasegawa.